abaldwin88/EcstaticLabsBlog-Source/README.markdown

 ## Live Deploy

+The first time you pull down this repo you will need to run this setup...

+    rake setup_github_pages

+When prompted paste in the link to the gh-pages repo.

-To push changes into the live blog...
+Finally to push changes into the live blog...

+    rake generate
     rake deploy

 This will push changes into the gh-pages on the EcstaticLabsBlog and site vistors will see the changes immediately.